mertsalik/Residency-Matching/README.md

 **Windows**

-This solution developed in C++ on Microsoft Visual Studio 2012 as Console Application.
+This solution developed in C++ on Microsoft Visual Studio 2012 as a Console Application.
 You can run and compile it in your way :)

 **For Linux/Unix**